-- In 2018, Canadian refineries operated on average at 76% capacity, and consumed 1.5 MMb/d of crude oil, a decrease from 2019, resulting from weaker demand during the pandemic.
-In 2019, Canadian refineries operated on average at 84% of capacity and consumed 1.6 MMb/d of crude oil.
+- In 2020, Canadian refineries operated on average at 76% capacity, and consumed 1.5 MMb/d of crude oil, a decrease from 2019, resulting from weaker demand during the pandemic.
+In 2019, Canadian refineries operated on average at 84% of capacity and consumed 1.7 MMb/d of crude oil.

 Natural Gas/Natural Gas Liquids (NGLs)

-- Alberta and B.C. accounted for 97% of Canadian production.
-Smaller amounts of natural gas are produced in Saskatchewan, New Brunswick, Ontario, and Northwest Territories (NWT).
+- Alberta and B.C. accounted for almost 98% of Canadian production in 2020.
+Smaller amounts of natural gas are produced in Saskatchewan, New Brunswick, Ontario, and the Northwest Territories (NWT).

-- In 2018, Canada’s production of natural gas liquids (NGLs) was about 700 Mb/d, not including condensate and pentanes plus, which are included with crude oil.
-The majority of this production was from Alberta.
+- In 2020, Canada’s production of natural gas liquids (NGLs) was about 812 Mb/d, not including condensate and pentanes plus, which are included with crude oil.
+Half of this production was from Alberta.

 - Nova Scotia’s natural gas and NGL production ended in December 2018 with the shutdown of the Sable Offshore Energy Project.

-- In 2018, Canada produced 647.7 terawatt hours (TW.h) of electricity.
-More than half of the electricity in Canada (61%) is generated from hydro sources.
+- In 2019, Canada produced 632.2 terawatt-hours (TWh) of electricity.
+More than half of the electricity in Canada (60%) is generated from hydro sources.
 The remainder is produced from a variety of sources, including natural gas, nuclear, wind, coal, biomass, solar, and petroleum (Figure 2).
 In 2020, Canada had the fourth largest installed capacity of hydropower in the world.

-- Regulation of the electricity sector occurs primarily at the provincial level.
+- Regulation of the electricity sector is primarily at the provincial level.
 This includes most policies related to pricing as well as the types of power generation used.
 Each province has jurisdiction over electricity generation, intra-provincial transmission, and distribution while the federal government has authority over some aspects of the nuclear generation sector, electricity exports, and designated international and inter-provincial transmission lines.

 - Either publicly or privately owned utilities, or a mix of the two in the case of Alberta and Ontario, generate and distribute most of the electricity in Canada.
 Deregulated wholesale electricity markets exist only in Alberta and Ontario.
-Deregulated wholesale pricing is determined by supply and demand forces.

-- Different jurisdictions use different sources for power generation (Figure 3).
-B.C., Manitoba, Quebec, Newfoundland and Labrador, and Yukon each generate over 80% of their electricity from hydroelectricity.
-Ontario, New Brunswick, and NWT rely on various combinations of nuclear, hydro, wind, biomass, coal, natural gas, and petroleum – although not all provinces use all of them.
-Alberta, Saskatchewan, Nova Scotia, and Nunavut generate the majority of their electricity from fossil fuels such as coal, natural gas, or petroleum.
+- Different jurisdictions use different sources for power generation.
+B.C., Manitoba, Quebec, Newfoundland and Labrador, and Yukon typically generate over 80% of their electricity from hydroelectricity.
+Ontario, New Brunswick, and NWT rely on various combinations of nuclear, hydro, wind, biomass, coal, natural gas, and petroleum–although not all provinces or territories use all of them.
+Alberta, Saskatchewan, Nova Scotia, and Nunavut generate most of their electricity from fossil fuels such as coal, natural gas, or petroleum.

-- Generation from wind farms and solar photovoltaic panels grew from a negligible amount in 2005 to approximately 5% of total electricity generation in 2018.
-Canada ranks 9th in the world for both wind and solar installations.
+- Generation from wind farms and solar photovoltaic panels grew from a negligible amount in 2005 to approximately 5% of total electricity generation in 2019.

-- In 2018, Canada’s wind power capacity was 13.0 gigawatts (GW).
-The majority of the wind facilities in Canada are located in Ontario, Quebec, and Alberta.
+- In 2019, Canada’s wind power capacity was roughly 13.2 gigawatts (GW).
+Most of the wind facilities in Canada are in Ontario, Quebec, and Alberta.

-- Canada is a world leader in uranium production, accounting for 13% of global production in 2018, down sharply from 22% in 2017.
+- Canada is a world leader in uranium production, accounting for 13% of global production in 2019, down from 22% in 2017.
 Canada produced 8 165 tonnes of uranium in 2019.
 Approximately 85% of Canadian production is exported, with the remaining 15% used to fuel reactors in Ontario and New Brunswick.